moleculerjs/site/source/docs/0.14/context.md

 title: Context
 ---

-When you call an action or emit an event, the broker creates a `Context` instance which contains all request information and passes it to the action/event handler as a single argument.
+When you call an action or emit an event, the broker creates a `Context` instance that contains all request information and passes it to the action/event handler as a single argument.

 ## Properties of Context